HRChiam/purchase-prediction-streamlit/README.md

 # 🛍️ Smart Purchase Category Recommender

-This is an AI-powered web app that recommends product categories to users based on their shopping behavior.
-It uses contrastive learning and SBERT embeddings to match user patterns with category vectors.
+An AI-powered shopping assistant that recommends product categories to users based on their shopping behavior.
+Built using **PyTorch**, **SBERT**, and **Streamlit**.

 ---

 ## 📦 Features

-- Select a customer from real data
+- ✅ Select a real customer from the dataset
-- View behavioral summary
+- ✅ View summarized shopping behavior
-- Get top-N recommended categories
+- ✅ Get top-N personalized category recommendations
+- ✅ Fast inference with SBERT embeddings
-- Powered by PyTorch and Streamlit
+- ✅ Easy-to-use Streamlit interface

 ---

 ## 📊 Project Overview

-This project simulates a personalized shopping assistant that recommends product categories based on user behavior.
-It uses **contrastive learning** with **SBERT embeddings** to understand purchase patterns and match them with similar categories.
+This project simulates a personalized e-commerce assistant that recommends product categories based on user purchasing behavior.
+It leverages:

+- **Contrastive learning** to train on user-category similarity
+- **SBERT embeddings** to encode user profiles and product categories
+- **Streamlit** for interactive visualization and inference

 ---